-Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property protections, and addressing corporate matters.
+Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property deals, addressing corporate matters, and more.
+Ryan leads the industry in representing DotA 2 players while also representing top players in League of Legends, CS: GO, Call of Duty, the fighting game community, and others.
 His passion for esports derives from being a lifelong gamer who plays many of the games at the forefront of esports.
 Ryan understands the esports ecosphere and the various esports cultures and dynamics, and he leverages this understanding and his legal expertise to help his clients address any challenge they might face.